 - Give Kids the World Village: Child Healthcare in Orlando, FL

 - Oxbow Eco-Center: Environmental Conservation in Port St. Lucie, FL

-Applications are available in the fall semester and all are available on the PEACE Volunteer Center's Engage page under "forms."
+Applications are available in the fall and spring semesters on the PEACE Volunteer Center's Engage page under "forms."
 Qualified applicants must be in good judicial standing and academic standing and be a full-time, undergraduate students.

 Stephanie Carrion and Erin Heap